 You can see how this simple question began transforming how Annie perceived her sensitivity after she started seeing it as an asset for the first time.
 She used to ask herself, “Why do I always get hurt?” which solidified her base assumption that being sensitive is a bad thing.
 This got stored as a self-defeating narrative in her mind.
 This fixed thought pattern could be easily validated whenever she was triggered.

-Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure chest hidden within you that’s filled with jewels of wisdom, that can give you breakthroughs, creative insights and solutions to problems.
+Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure within you that’s filled with gems of wisdom, that can offer breakthroughs, creative insights and solutions to problems.

 Here are some simple ways by which you can enhance and grow your questioning abilities: